sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 #### Digital input pins via BNC (8 pins, 2 of which are clock-capable)

+We want 8 digital inputs, with 2 of them clock-capable.

+We get the clock-capable inputs from bank 34, and select the other pins from bank 34 as well.

+Consecutive odd/even numbered digital outputs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA.

 function          | remarks       | proposed pin
 ----------------- | ------------- | -------------------------------
 BNC Digital-In #1 | clock-capable | PIO46      (IO_L13P_T2_MRCC_34)